Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Cubic Lattice

+where ${\sum}'$ denotes a partial contraction, and the detailed description is summarized in App.~\ref{ApA}.
 The renormalization scheme reduces the degrees of freedom in tensors by applying isometries (unitary matrices) that are constructed from the reduced density matrices~\cite{DMRG1, DMRG2}.

 Figure~\ref{Fig04} graphically visualizes the {\it linear} and {\it planar} reduced density matrices, as they correspond to the linear and planar cuts, i.e., the subsystems of spins they are defined on.
-The subsystems are depicted in thicker gray colors, and the not-connected lines in black are the matrix indices.
+The subsystems are depicted in thicker gray, and the unconnected lines in black are the matrix indices.
+The reduced density matrices in Fig.~\ref{Fig04} are displayed on a rectangular-shaped lattice of size $N\times N\times (N-1)$ rather than on the cubic lattice $N\times N\times N$ (where $N=2j-1$ is the number of spins in one spatial direction).
+Such a construction of reduced density matrices with a missing horizontal layer significantly improves the algorithm's numerical efficiency.
+It becomes equivalent to the cubic lattice after a few iteration steps and quickly vanishes as $N$ increases, even before approaching the thermodynamic limit.
 (See App.~\ref{ApA} for a detailed construction of the reduced density matrices.)